 Cover the container and place it in a spot where it can get enough sun but not too much.
 You don’t want a cooked Basil before it gets growing.
 The lid should be on it lightly so it can get air but also maintain moisture.
 Add water when needed to ensure the soil stays moist.

 Watch out for root rot.
-If you have this you most likely have too much water or somehow the roots became too moist.
+If you have this, you most likely have too much water, or somehow the roots became too moist.
 Mold is another problem to watch out for.
-Not likely but can happen.
+Not likely, but it can happen.
 If it does happen, treat it as recommended by your plant professional.

 Medical Uses of Basil:

-Like most plants in the past and even today, this has its own positive sides for medical benefits.
-Here’s a few of them and how to use it:
+Like most plants in the past and even today, this has its own positive side for medical benefits.
+Here’s a few of them and how to use them:

 - Improving circulation of the limbs and body.